 Security for Long-Term Storage

-A 20ft used shipping container offers strong physical security.
+A 20ft used shipping container provides strong physical security for long-term storage.

 Thick steel walls and lockable cargo doors deter opportunistic theft.
-Adding a lock box further improves protection.
+Adding a factory-fitted lockbox increases protection.

-For long-term storage, containers are commonly used on farms, building sites, industrial yards, and private land where permanent security is required.
+Used containers are widely used across UK farms, construction sites, and industrial yards where permanent secure storage is required.

 Containers should sit on level, well-drained ground.
-Concrete pads, sleepers, or compacted hardcore prevent standing water.
+Suitable bases include:

-Avoid placing containers directly on soil or grass for long-term use, as this accelerates corrosion underneath..
+Avoid placing containers directly on soil or grass for long-term use.
+Standing water underneath accelerates corrosion.

 - Clearing debris from roof channels